nylo-core/nylo.dev/resources/docs/5.x/validation.md

 Check if the input is a valid UK Phone Number, e.g. "07123456789".

-Usage: `phone_uk` - will fail if the user's input is not a UK phone number.
+Usage: `phone_number_uk` - will fail if the user's input is not a UK phone number.

 <a name="validation-rule-us-zipcode"></a>
 <br>